Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Classification/Linear Regression.md

 # Linear Regression

 A linear function, adjusted to a set of results, can be used to predict the result of other input values.
 The function takes the following form:

 $$
 h_\theta(x)=\theta_0+\theta_1\cdot x_1+\theta_2\cdot x_2+...+\theta_n \cdot x_n
 $$

-Logistic regression can be found at [Classification](Classification.md#Logistic Regression)
+Logistic regression can be found at [Classification](Classification.md#Logistic Regression) in the chapter Logistic Regression.

 ## Assumption of Linear Regression